Jemoka/blag/content/posts/KBhsu_cs242_oct102024.md

 -   \\(C(S, a) = C(S, b)\\) if \\(a = b \in S\\), and \\(a < b\\) (for some oner)
 -   \\(C(S, a) = a\\), otherwise

 This could go into an infinite loop---whenever you are canonicalizing something and you got the same expression twice you need to stop because you have an infinite loop.
-You can do this by keeping the variables around.
+You can do this by keeping what you have seen of variables around.

 ## let expression {#let-expression}